Disease Guide ·Pyometra ·2026

 Pyometra in Dogs - symptoms, vet costs & insurance

-Pyometra is a life-threatening uterine infection in unspayed female dogs — emergency surgery costs $1,500-$4,000.
-The uterus fills with pus and bacteria, and without surgery, the uterus can rupture and cause sepsis.
+Pyometra is a life-threatening uterine infection in unspayed females - emergency surgery costs $1,500-$4,000.
+The uterus fills with pus and bacteria; rupture causes sepsis.
 It typically occurs 2-8 weeks after a heat cycle.
-The only treatment is emergency spay surgery.
-Spaying your dog before her first heat eliminates the risk entirely.
+Emergency spay surgery is the only treatment.
+Spaying before the first heat eliminates risk entirely.

 Pyometra - vet costs and insurance